freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/03-front-end-development-libraries/react/create-a-complex-jsx-element.md

 # --description--

-L'ultima sfida è stata un semplice esempio di JSX, ma JSX può rappresentare anche HTML più complesso.
+The last challenge was a simple example of JSX, but JSX can represent more complex HTML as well.

 Una cosa importante da sapere sul JSX annidato è che deve restituire un singolo elemento.